webash/docker-light-baseimage/README.md

 It helps speeding up image development and CI/CD pipelines by providing:

- - Greats building tools to **minimize the image number of layers and make best use of image build cache**.
+ - Greats building tools to **minimize the image number of layers and make best use of image cache**.
  - A nice init process as image entrypoint that add **helpfull extensions and options to fastly run and debug containers**.
  - Simple way to create **multiprocess images** if needed.

 ## 🕐 Quick Start

-Run the following command to generate a Dockerfile and start building images based on light-baseimage:
+Run the following command to generate example templates and start building an image based on light-baseimage:

 ```
 # Debian